 Related chapters

-- Database Selection Framework - provides a practical decision flow for matching database technology to workload profile and system constraints.
+- Database Selection Framework - turns DB choice from guesswork into a decision flow: from workload profile and system constraints to a justified pick.

 - Designing Data-Intensive Applications, 2nd Edition (short summary) - builds foundational reasoning around data models, replication and transactions in distributed systems.